shiyihe-neko/reVISit_study/buckaroo/assets/task-1-intro.md

 **Standardize**: Ensure **'User_Score'** is numeric and ready for aggregation.

 **Quality Control**: We need a high-quality dataset.
-Trends will be invisible if the data contains nulls, type errors, or significant outliers.
-So please choose reasonable strategies to deal with those abnormals.
+Trends will be invisible if the data contains abnormalities such as missing values, type errors, unreasonable outliers, or any other inconsistencies.
+So please choose reasonable strategies to deal with those abnormalities.

 ## Notification: